Jackson Gillis (1916-2010)

 In 1956 Jackson began a long association with Perry Mason, writing teleplays and eventually acting as an associate producer for the show in the sixties.
 He continued to write teleplays for many other shows, though rarely more than one episode per series, as if he quickly grew bored with them.
 In the early seventies, however, he began writing regularly for Columbo, the show he would be most closely associated with over the years.
 Jackson was nominated for an Emmy award in 1972 for his Columbo teleplay Suitable for Framing, and in 1974 received an Edgar Allen Poe award nomination for another Columbo teleplay, Requiem for a Falling Star.
 He continued to do Columbo television movie specials for nearly twenty years, earning the title of executive story consultant in the credits.

 Jackson published his first mystery novel, The Killers of Starfish, in 1977, and followed it a decade later with Chainsaw.
-After retiring in 1996, Jackson Gillis and his wife Patricia moved to Moscow, Idaho.
+After retiring in 1996, Jackson Gillis and his wife moved to Moscow, Idaho, where their daughter lived.
+Jackson Gillis passed away from pneumonia on August 19, 2010.